agusrajuthaliyan/Open-Course-Data-Analysis-Project/README.md

 ### **Lineplot of GP Scores (2019-2020)**
 ![image](Charts/Line-plots/GP-lineplot.png)
 *fig. 2.3. shows the line plot of departments*
-- The general increase in trend as verified from the other plots have also been observed here.
+- The general increase in GP score trend as verified from the other plots have also been observed here.

 ***